etnt/StockMate-Chess/README.md

-# My Chess Site
+# StockMate Chess

-My Chess Site is a web application that allows you to play chess online.
+StockMate Chess is a web application that allows you to play chess with a local Stockfish engine.

-It is built with React and TypeScript for the frontend and Express and Node.js for the backend.
+It is built with React and TypeScript for the frontend and Express and Node.js for the backend, mainly because I wanted to learn how to build a web app with these technologies.

-It uses Stockfish as the chess engine, running locally on your machine.

 ## Getting Started